raspy135/Qun-synthesizer/README.md

 ### Method B. Standalone setup

 Connect Master's MIDI out to Slave's MIDI IN.
-Or Master's TX to Slave's RX (Master's pin 2 to Slave's pin3, pin4 to pin4).
+This will not make any ground connection, it will prevent ground loop noise.
 Turn on MIDI Forwarding in System menu.
 All received MIDI signal will be forwarded to Slave device.
 This is more stable than DAW setup since it's not relying on DAW's MIDI routing, but you will lose MIDI out function to DAW.
 Please make sure you turn off MIDI forwarding when you connect MIDI OUT to DAW next time.
 MIDI forwarding setting will cause MIDI message flood.